sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 ## Model equations

-The genuinely new algebra relative to `DP::Ph1` is the per-phase projection onto, and redistribution from, the single positive-sequence dq control frame.
+The main extension relative to `DP::Ph1` is the per-phase projection onto, and redistribution from, the single positive-sequence $dq$ control frame.
-The three capacitor-voltage envelopes are collapsed to one positive-sequence phasor,
+The three capacitor-voltage envelopes are projected onto a single positive-sequence phasor,

 ```math
 \underline{V}_c = V_{c,a} + a\, V_{c,b} + a^2 V_{c,c},
 \qquad a = e^{\,j 2\pi/3},
 ```

-and the PCC input $\underline{U}$ is projected the same way, so the controller's coupling current envelope is $\underline{I}_{rc} = (\underline{V}_c - \underline{U})/R_c$, again with positive current denoting inverter injection into the grid.
+and the PCC input $\underline{U}$ is projected identically, so that the coupling-current envelope seen by the controller is $\underline{I}_{rc} = (\underline{V}_c - \underline{U})/R_c$, with positive current again denoting injection from the inverter into the grid.
-The dq quantities follow by rotating the projected envelopes by $\psi$ alone,
+The $dq$ quantities are obtained by rotating the projected envelopes by $\psi$,

 ```math
 V_{c,dq} = \tfrac{1}{2}\sqrt{\tfrac{2}{3}}\, e^{-j\psi}\, \underline{V}_c,